Lindile99/house-price-prediction-model/README.md

 ## Key steps
 -Data cleaning and exploratory analysis(EDA)

 -feature selection

--Built a multiple linear regression model and trained it Model evaluation using MSE and RMSE
+-Built a multiple linear regression model and trained it

+-Model evaluation using MSE and RMSE

-Visualized coefficients and prediction errors
+-Visualized coefficients and prediction errors

 ## ✅️Results
 -Good linear relationship observed